Eviction Prevention & Diversion

 Virginia Eviction Reduction Pilot (VERP):

 The purpose of the pilot program is to create a local or regional coordinated-systems approach to effectively prevent evictions.
-Eligible activities of the pilot include housing counseling, case management, landlord outreach, legal services, financial assistance, and court navigation services.
+Services of the pilot include housing counseling, case management, landlord outreach, legal services, financial assistance, and court navigation services.

 Eligible Clients for the VERP Program must have incomes 80% or below area median income (AMI).
 Those with incomes 60% or below AMI and have a court date will receive priority.
 The VERP 2.0 Program can only assist a maximum of up to $1,500.00 for rental assistance and fees.
 Eligible applicants are required to attend a Housing Stability Workshop and receive counseling from one of our HUD-Certified Counselors.